Type 2 Diabetes

 - high blood pressure and cholesterol.

-You can assess your risk of developing type 2 diabetes by completing the Australian type 2 diabetes risk test here.
+People can assess their risk of developing type 2 diabetes by completing the Australian type 2 diabetes risk test (AUSDRISK).
+However the AUSDRISK score is not accurate in Aboriginal and Torres Strait Islander people – they need to have a blood test each year to check for diabetes.

 Management of type 2 diabetes